lampepfl/progfun-wiki/ToolsSetup.md

 ### Mac OS X

-If you use the [homebrew](http://mxcl.github.com/homebrew/) package manager, simply type `brew install sbt` in a Terminal prompt.
+If you use the [homebrew](http://mxcl.github.com/homebrew/) package manager, simply type `brew update` and then `brew install sbt` in a Terminal prompt.

 Otherwise, install sbt by following these steps: